dfa1234/ngx-image-compress/README.md

 ### Performing a single upload, and compressing automatically to a given max size

-Quicker method.
+Quicker and effortless method.

-Getting directly an image at a maximum of "X" MegaBytes, using an optimised algorithm:
+Getting directly an image at a maximum of "X" MegaBytes, using a built-in algorithm:

 ```typescript
 import {Component} from "@angular/core";